 Glover also competed with DWU's track & field program as he was involved with throws for two seasons.

-Alex and his wife Kaitlyn (from Pierce, Neb. and former thrower at DWU) have two children - Leila (3 years old) and a newborn baby Naomi (born on July 17).
+Alex and his wife Kaitlyn (from Pierce, Neb. and former thrower at DWU) have two children - Leila and Naomi.

 Recruiting Area: Southern South Dakota, Northeast Nebraska, Alaska, Hawai'i